North Dakota Medicaid Long Term Care Eligibility for 2023

-Exempt Assets for an applicant in North Dakota include:
+Exempt Assets in 2023 for an applicant in North Dakota include:

 i. $3,000 or less in cash/non-exempt assets if single.
 If married and both spouses require care the asset limit is $6,000.
 If the assets exceed the limit on the first of the month the applicant is ineligible for the entire month.

 ii.
 One home is exempt (equity limit $688,000) if planning to return, a spouse, a child under 21, or a disabled person resides in it.
 Whenever an institutionalized person sells a previously exempted residence, the money from the sale becomes a countable asset.
 The recipient may then lose eligibility for Medicaid until he/she has spent down the money and their countable resources are once again less than the maximum.
 The home may also be transferred to a sibling who has lived in the home during the preceding year or who holds equity interest in the home; or to a child who has provided care giving services and lived in the home for at least two years, thus preventing the applicant from entering a nursing home environment.

 iii.
 One car, no equity amount specified.
 If two or more cars are owned then the most valuable car is exempt.

 iv.
 An irrevocable funeral trust with a value of $1,500 or less.
 Revocable burial contracts are considered countable assets, but if the applicant does not have an existing irrevocable burial contract he/she may put up to $1,500 towards one.